bcwaldon/bak-bcwaldon.github.com/_posts/2012-08-20-openstack-folsom-glance-overview.md

 ---
 layout: post
 title: OpenStack Folsom & Glance
-tags: openstack, folsom, glance, images-api
+tags:
+  - openstack
+  - folsom
+  - glance
+  - images-api

 ---
 As we are coming up on the Folsom OpenStack release, I thought it would be a good idea to cover what landed in Glance over the last several months.
 It is becoming increasingly difficult to keep up with all of our projects, so I hope this overview helps!